-- C. Documented interviews of the victim, alleged perpetrator, and witnesses shall be conducted privately, separately, and shall be confidential.
-Each individual (victim, alleged perpetrator, and witnesses) will be interviewed separately and at no time will the alleged perpetrator and victim be interviewed together. - D. The investigator shall collect and evaluate the facts including but not limited to - 1.
+- D. The principal or designee shall select an individual(s), employed by the school and trained in investigative procedures, to initiate the investigation.
+The person may not be the accused perpetrator (harasser or bully) or victim. - E. Documented interviews of the victim, alleged perpetrator, and witnesses shall be conducted privately, separately, and shall be confidential.
+Each individual (victim, alleged perpetrator, and witnesses) will be interviewed separately and at no time will the alleged perpetrator and victim be interviewed together. - F. The investigator shall collect and evaluate the facts including but not limited to: - 1.
 Description of incident(s) including nature of the behavior; - 2.
 Context in which the alleged incident(s) occurred; - 3.
 How often the conduct occurred; - 4.
 Whether there were past incidents or past continuing patterns of behavior; - 5.
 The relationship between the parties involved; - 6.
-The characteristics of parties involved, i.e., grade, age; - 7.
+The characteristics of parties involved, i.e., grade, age, sex, race; - 7.
 The identity and number of individuals who participated in bullying or harassing behavior; - 8.
 Where the alleged incident(s) occurred; - 9.
-Whether the conduct adversely affected the student's education or educational environment; - 10.
-Whether the alleged victim felt or perceived an imbalance of power as a result of the reported incident; and - 11.
-The date, time, and method in which the parents/legal guardians of all parties involved were contacted. - E. Whether a particular action or incident constitutes a violation of this policy shall require a determination based on all the facts and surrounding circumstances and shall include
+Whether the conduct adversely affected the student's education or educational environment or the employees work or workplace environment: - 10.
+Whether the alleged victim felt or perceived an imbalance of power as a result of the reported incident; - 11.
+The date, time, and method in which the parents/legal guardians of all parties involved were contacted; and - 12.
+The date, time and method in which all parties involved, in the case of employees were contacted.

-- 1. Recommended remedial steps necessary to stop the bullying and/or harassing behavior; and - 2.
-A written final report to the principal. - F. The maximum of ten (10) school days shall be the limit for the initial filing of incidents and completion of the investigative procedural steps. - G. The highest level of confidentiality possible will be upheld regarding the submission of a complaint or a report of bullying and/or harassment and the investigative procedures that follow. - VII.
+- G. Whether a particular action or incident constitutes a violation of this policy shall require a determination based on all the facts and surrounding circumstances and shall include - 1.
+Any recommended remedial steps necessary to stop the bullying and/or harassing behavior; and - 2.
+A written final report to the principal or the appropriate administrator. - H. The maximum of ten (10) school days shall be the limit for the initial filing of incidents and completion of the investigative procedural steps. - I. The highest level of confidentiality possible will be upheld regarding the submission of a complaint or a report of bullying and/or harassment and the investigative procedures that follow. - VII.
 Investigation to Determine Whether a Reported Act of Bullying or Harassment is Within the Scope of the District - A. The principal or designee will assign an individual(s) who is trained in investigative procedures to initiate an investigation of whether an act of bullying or harassment is within the scope of the School District. - B. The trained investigator(s) will provide a report on results of investigation with recommendations for the principal to make a determination if an act of bullying or harassment falls within the scope of the District. - 1.
 If it is within the scope of the District, a thorough investigation shall be conducted. - 2.
 If it is outside the scope of the District and determined a criminal act, the principal shall refer the incident(s) to appropriate law enforcement. - 3.
 If it is outside the scope of the District and determined not a criminal act, the principal or designee shall inform the parents/legal guardians of all students involved. - C. Computers without web-filtering software or computers with web-filtering software that is disabled shall be used when complaints of cyberbullying are investigated. - VIII.
 Notification to Parents/Guardians of Incidents of Bullying or Harassment